 This brochure details how we help Asset and Wealth Managers significantly and rapidly augment the service offered to their clients by improving Client Money compliance, process efficiency, risk monitoring and accounting without requiring a wholesale replacement of legacy systems.

 Enhancing Disrupter Fintechs

-The last ten years have seen tremendous changes in the financial services sector and this rate of change seems likely to keep growing.
+With the emergence of fintechs, the last ten years have seen tremendous changes in the financial services sector and this rate of change seems likely to keep growing.

 Traditionally the large clearing banks have been the predominant major players in the financial services sector until now.
 While other financial organisations existed, they generally acted in a support capacity or as an extension of the services provided by banks.

 However, banks are now finding that they are losing business to VC-funded, agile, lightly-regulated fintechs entering the market with better products and better technology.

 This paper will discuss the common challenges we believe these new fintech disrupters will face in 2019.
 It looks at the five main categories of disrupter in the market and the importance of having the adequate back-office to support and connect with their internal and external systems to ensure efficient client money management, segregation and adherence to regulation.
 The categories include:

 Virtual Accounts: Closing the Service Gap in Corporate Banking

 Banks’ corporate customers have always sought to grasp greater operational control over their cash, their banking relationships and the banking services that they consume.
 Whilst banks are beginning to come to grips with the rapidly evolving needs of these customers – such as the provision of virtual account services – there remain significant gaps between their service offerings and the customer needs.
 As a result, corporate customers are increasingly considering changing banking suppliers, and the banks themselves are finding it harder to attract and retain their business.